Invasive Species

 Next steps

-- You'll receive an acknowledgement with your request number.
+- You'll receive an acknowledgement with your request and tracking numbers, allowing you to monitor its progress in our Customer Portal.

 - Where required, our Invasive Species team will schedule an inspection to assess the species and determine its priority status.
 Afterward, we'll provide a report outlining any necessary actions that need to be undertaken to comply with the NSW Biosecurity Act 2015.